Voles

 Understanding how voles behave helps prevent infestations

-Voles create extensive tunnel systems just below the soil surface or under snow cover.
+Voles dig shallow tunnel systems just below the soil surface or under snow cover.
 They're active day and night, year-round.
-A single pair can produce 100+ offspring per year.
-They eat grass, roots, bulbs, and bark—especially damaging to fruit trees and ornamental plants during winter.
+One pair can produce 100+ offspring per year.
+They eat grass, roots, bulbs, and bark, and they do serious damage to fruit trees and ornamentals in winter.

 Voles Risks & Dangers